 of the Company.
 All the financial information presented in Indian rupees has been rounded to

-the nearest lakhs.
+the nearest Lakhs.

 2.3 Fair value measurement

-the liability takes place either:
+liability takes place either:

 • in the principal market for the asset or liability, or

 The principal or the most advantageous market must be accessible by the Company.
+The fair

-in their economic best interest.
+best interest.

 ability to generate economic benefits by using the asset in its highest and best use or by selling